Our most recent conference took place over a full weekend from Friday 16th - Sunday 18th February 2018.

 ABTT Technical Training

-ABTT's Bronze, Silver and Gold professional development awards for technicians are available every summer & at other times:
+ABTT's Bronze, Silver and Gold professional development awards for technicians are available every summer in Coventry and elsewhere in the country at other times.

 Please visit the ABTT website for details of the next available courses.